Rumas97/Covid-Travel-Advice/README.md

   - renders the /login-form.hbs
   - if log in as admin, you go to the /verify-entries.hbs page

-- POST /auth/login --> ASK LUIS: should we put the admin and user on the same POST?
-WE NEED ANOTHER GET ANOTHER POST FOR LOGIN AS ADMIN **DONE**
+- POST /auth/login WE NEED ANOTHER GET ANOTHER POST FOR LOGIN AS ADMIN **DONE**

   - redirects to /homepage or /create-information
   - body: